 Procedure Code Modifier

-This policy is in the Texas Medicaid Provider Procedures Manual (PDF), 188.8.131.52.
+Resources: This policy is in the TMHP Texas Medicaid Provider Procedures Manual, 22.214.171.124.
 Check the manual for instruction about coding for specific procedures.

 Definition: A surgical procedure is considered bilateral when the same procedure is performed on both sides of the body.
 Common anatomical sites for bilateral surgical procedures are extremities, eyes, ears, and breasts.

-Coding notes: Blue Cross and Blue Shield of Texas (BCBSTX) follows the CPT guideline, which states that the intent of modifier 50 is to be appended to the appropriate unilateral procedure code as a one-line entry on the claim form indicating the procedure was performed bilaterally (two times).
-For example:
+Coding notes: Blue Cross and Blue Shield of Texas (BCBSTX) follows the CPT guideline, which is to append modifier 50 to the appropriate unilateral procedure code as a one-line entry on the claim form indicating the procedure was performed bilaterally (two times).

-When using modifier 50 to indicate a procedure was performed bilaterally, do not bill the modifiers LT and RT on the same service line.
+Do not use modifier 50 when the procedure code descriptor indicates bilateral or when RT (right) and LT (left) would be applicable to the services.
 Use modifiers LT or RT to identify which one of the paired organs was operated on.
 Billing procedures as two lines of service using the LT and RT modifiers is not the same as identifying the procedure with modifier 50.
 Modifier 50 is the coding practice of choice when reporting bilateral procedures to BCBSTX.

 Definition: Modifier 50 is used to report procedures performed on both sides of the body (mirror image) during the same operative session.
 It is only applicable to services and/or procedures performed on identical anatomical sites, aspects, or organs.